-Finding construction defects on your house can be devastating, as the consequences of a defect can lead to discomfort and danger for both you and your family.
+Finding Construction defect on your house can be devastating, as the consequences of a defect can lead to discomfort and danger for both you and your family.
 Because of this, knowing how to proceed once you’ve identified a potential construction defect is pivotal.

-Construction defects can affect your family’s health and lead to a multitude of complications.
+Construction defect can affect your family’s health and lead to a multitude of complications.
 At the same time, defects around your home can cost a huge amount of money in property damage.

 This is where construction defect attorneys come in.
-Having a reliable attorney that has experience with construction defects claims can help you get the reparations you need to make the necessary improvements to your house.
+Having a reliable attorney that has experience with Construction defect claims can help you get the reparations you need to make the necessary improvements to your house.

-As mentioned before, the specific definition of “construction defects” varies depending on the state you’re in.
+As mentioned before, the specific definition of “Construction defect” varies depending on the state you’re in.
 However, as a general definition, a construction defect is any flaw or damage that affects the structure of a building or reduces the property’s value.
 These flaws can include both aesthetic elements such as ornamental pieces as well as structural components like walls and windows.

 In critical scenarios, construction flaws may hinder the structural integrity of a house or building.
 It is in these cases that construction flaws are most obvious, and often manifest as the following:

-It’s no surprise that the most common types of construction defects in Everett are related to water damage.
+It’s no surprise that the most common types of Construction defect in Everett are related to water damage.
 Like most of the PNW, Everett is an extremely humid city, and water intrusion can lead to a huge list of problems in a house.

 Moving foundations, the development of foul odors, and mold growth are just some of the complications that may arise.
-These also require a significant financial investment to repair and mitigate, not to mention the adverse effects these construction defects can have on your health.
+These also require a significant financial investment to repair and mitigate, not to mention the adverse effects these Construction defect can have on your health.